NikolaiRadke/Nokolino_diy/howto_compile/README.md

 ### Burning an Attiny bootloader

-1. Connect your Arduino to your System again.
+1. Connect your Arduino to your system again.
 2. Select ``` Tools > Programmer > Arduino as ISP ```.
 3. Select ``` Tools > Board > ATtiny ```.
 4. Select ``` Tools > Processor > ATtiny85 ``` or ``` Tools > Processor > ATtiny45 ```.